sudorandom/fauxrpc.com/content/docs/protovalidate.md

 title: 'Protovalidate'
 slug: protovalidate
 weight: 55
+description: "Discover how FauxRPC leverages protovalidate annotations to generate more realistic and contextually relevant fake data."
+icon: "rule"
 ---

 FauxRPC uses [protovalidate](https://github.com/bufbuild/protovalidate) annotations to generate better fake data.
 The best way to understand is by showing.